 Much like the attacks of 9/11 and the Great Recession, the COVID-19 pandemic fundamentally changed the way people perceive the world and make choices about their lives.
 With two vaccines on the market and several more just over the horizon, many are starting to see a light at the end of the tunnel.
-There is hope that consumers can soon begin emerging from their pandemic-induced isolation and return to normal life.
+There is hope that in a post-pandemic society, consumers can come acclimated with their new normal.

 But what will post-pandemic normal look like?
 As 2020 progressed, we saw substantial shifts in the core values that American consumers hold dear.
 This crisis has affected not just the way consumers make purchases but also how they determine what is necessary and what they can go without.
 How can brands be sure messaging is aligned with these values?